jimrossuk/football/README.md

 What I would like to improve

 There are lots I would like to change and I will when I get back to this app.
 Ideally I would like to have the inputs present themselves after the name has been imputed.
-I would also like to add a team name and an option to send out the teams by email.
+I would also like to add an imput for the user to add a team name and an option to send out the teams by email.